 Lesson 6 | Privacy and confidentiality |

-Objective | Describe e-commerce privacy and confidentiality issues. |
+Objective | Describe ecommerce privacy and confidentiality issues. |

-Privacy and Confidentiality
+ecommerce Privacy and Confidentiality

-Easy access to public information
+Easy access to Public Information

 Before the Internet was widely used, finding public information took time and effort.
 People had to go to a public library or government building to access this type of information.
 But this requisite is no longer true; all that is needed is a browser and a connection to the Internet.

-Marketing and databases
+- Marketing and Databases

 Marketers can track almost anything you buy and technology enables them to track, index, and analyze your purchases.

+Given the enormous appetite of marketers and the equally enormous databases that hold consumer information, privacy is rapidly disappearing.
+As soon as you fill out a product registration card, the vendor has learned some information about you, and can then trade that information digitally.
 Most consumers probably wouldn't mind data gathering and analysis if it were used only for targeted advertising.
 However, unrelated items correlated together can result in a

 misuse of sensitive information, leaving the consumer with a mailbox full of "junk," either paper or digital.